Our California Model: Contemporary Exposed-wood sofas, Loveseats & Chairs

 An all-wood back adds $4 per inch of length.
 Note: If you want the added practicality of an all-wood back but don't like the additional cost, keep in mind that we offer a matching leather-imitation vinyl-covered back at no surcharge; the faux leathers these days are often hard to distinguish from real leather.

 Toss pillows or arm pillows are $40 per pair, plus $0 - $20 or so for fabric.

-Non-standard dimensions: Special lengths: Add $90 to the price of the next longer length, or (for extra-long) add $350 plus $16 per inch to the longest standard size.
-For a 3"-deeper seat and frame, add 25% of the base price.
-For a 30" frame depth, or for having the entire frame made higher or lower, click here. .
+Non-standard dimensions: Special lengths: Add $150 to the price of the next longer length, or (for extra-long) add $400 plus $20 per inch to the longest standard size.
+For a 30" frame depth, or a 36" frame depth, or for having the entire frame made higher or lower, click here.

-Delivery in the D.C. beltway-Charlottesville-Richmond-Annapolis area would add $65 to $110, packing and shipping to the U.S. west coast would add 18% of the base price, and delivery or shipping to other locations in the contiguous 48 U.S. states and southeastern Canada would be somewhere in between depending on distance from north-central Virginia; for shipments outside the above areas, please call or e-mail for quote, indicating nature of potential order.
+Delivery in the D.C. beltway-Charlottesville-Richmond-Annapolis area would add $100 to $150, packing and shipping to the U.S. west coast would add 22% of the base price, and delivery or shipping to other locations in the contiguous 48 U.S. states would be somewhere in between depending on distance.

 *Our "normal" completion time is subject to change if we receive a surge of orders, which can happen at any time (but we would make that clear when an order is placed); this tends to happen especially in the last months of the year.
 If you can plan farther in advance of when you really need the furniture, it's better.